pranshu0604/orm/docs/installation-guide.md

 # PRAN Installation Guide

-> **Important**: This guide covers installation for a project that is currently in early development.
-Some features mentioned may not be fully implemented yet.

-This guide provides instructions for setting up the PRAN (Public Reputation and Analysis Node) project for development.
+This guide provides detailed instructions for setting up the PRAN (Public Reputation and Analysis Node) project for development.

 ## Prerequisites